EU pushes China on trade, saying it could open up if it wanted

 "There is still time to prevent conflict and chaos."

+Later, President Xi Jinping met the European leaders and said the two sides should "join hands to defend multilateralism and a rules-based free trade system", Chinese state television said.

-Critics of Beijing's policies say foreign firms are competing with Chinese rivals backed by massive, market-distorting subsidies and government support, issues not sufficiently addressed under WTO rules.
+Critics of Beijing's policies say foreign firms compete with Chinese rivals backed by massive, market-distorting subsidies and government support, issues not sufficiently addressed under WTO rules.

 "BEST FRIENDS"